andre-abadi/andre-abadi.github.io/_posts/2021-11-01-printer-light.md

   - Measured and added a hollow cylinder to fit the LED light bar
   - Added base of cylinder to elimenate need for supports, looked good too
 - Uploaded my new design to [Thingiverse](https://www.thingiverse.com/thing:5077707)
+- Added ESP-01S Relay (fitted perfectly into the design)
+- Wired LED positive to relay N.O. position (circuit closes/completes when relay turned on)
+- Wired in a Micro USB header board
+- Hot glued everything in place
+- Screwed into the back of the front left leg of the [Slack Lack](https://www.thingiverse.com/thing:3485510)

 # Pictures
 ![printer-light](/assets/img/2021-11-01-printer-light.jpg)